Coronary artery disease

 • you have a heart condition such as atrial fibrillation.

-If you have diabetes (type 1 or 2)
+If you have type 1 or type 2 diabetes

 If you have schizophrenia, major depressive disorder, bipolar disorder or other severe mental illness

-Your doctor or nurse can help your work out what your current risk is and what you can do to lower your risk.
+Your healthcare provider can help you work out what your current risk is and what you can do to lower your risk.

 Your risk is an estimate of how likely you are to have a heart attack or stroke in the next five years.
 If you have a 10% risk, this means that if there were 100 people with the same risk as you, we'd expect 10 of them to have a heart attack or stroke in the next 5 years.